Which place is cheaper, Charleston or Jacksonville?

 Both Charleston and Jacksonville during the winter are popular places to visit.
 Also, the museums, the Christmas ambience, the shopping scene, and the cuisine are the main draw to Charleston this time of year.

 In January, Jacksonville is generally a little warmer than Charleston.
-Temperatures in Jacksonville average around 53°F (12°C), and Charleston stays around 47°F (9°C).
+Daily temperatures in Jacksonville average around 53°F (12°C), and Charleston fluctuates around 47°F (9°C).

 In the winter, Jacksonville often gets around the same amount of sunshine as Charleston.
 Jacksonville gets 191 hours of sunny skies this time of year, while Charleston receives 188 hours of full sun.